clockspot/arduino-clock/README.md

 If your clock has an **Alt** button, it will do one of two things (depending on your [hardware configuration](#hardware-configuration)):

-* If your clock has a switched relay with soft power switch enabled (such as for a radio), the **Alt** button acts as the power switch.
+* If your clock has a switched relay with soft power switch enabled (such as for a radio), **Alt** acts as that switch.
 * Otherwise, it works as a preset button.
 While viewing the display you want quick access to (such as the alarm or countdown timer), hold **Alt** until it beeps twice; then you can use **Alt** to jump straight there.
   * TIP: If used with the alarm, the **Alt** button will also toggle the skip setting – so to skip (or unskip) the next alarm, you only need to press the **Alt** button twice: once to display it, and once to change it.